310mc/https-310mc.github.io-tl/source/_posts/birthday_story/kanata_es.md

               thank you for taking care of all of us, and for making these celebrations for us.

-              good girl, good girl…♪ ehehe. i'm also taking care of you now.
+              good girl, good girl…♪ ufufu. i'm also taking care of you now.
 					{% endbubble %}
 			</div>
 			<div data-tab="1a-r" style="display: none">